jaimenguyen168/whispurr/README.md

 👉 **Image Sharing**: photos can be picked from the gallery or captured with the camera and shared in any conversation

-👉 **Link Previews**: URLs shared in chat automatically generate rich inline previews with title, description, and thumbnail

 👉 **Message Reactions**: any message can be long-pressed to react with emoji, keeping responses expressive and lightweight

-👉 **Pin Conversations**: any chat can be pinned to the top of the inbox so the most important conversations are always front and centre
+👉 **Pin Conversations**: any chat can be pinned to the top of the inbox so the most important conversations are always front and center

 👉 **Push Notifications**: instant push delivery via Expo Notifications, with privacy-preserving lock screen previews that never expose message content

 👉 **Authentication**: users sign up with email/password or Google OAuth via Clerk, with session management and protected routes

-👉 **Dark / Light Mode**: system-aware theme that automatically follows the device appearance, with OLED-friendly blacks in dark mode

 ---